Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 ## Setup Guide

 This backend application is setup with `Docker`.
-Nevertheless, to understand how FastAPI works, read the [backend/README.md](https://github.com/Aeternalis-Ingenium/FastAPI-Backend-Template/blob/trunk/backend/README.md).
+Nevertheless, you can see the full local setup without `Docker` in [backend/README.md](https://github.com/Aeternalis-Ingenium/FastAPI-Backend-Template/blob/trunk/backend/README.md).

 1. Before setting up the backend app, please create a new directory called `coverage` for the testing report purpose:
    ```shell